Welcome

 • The code is free software, licensed under the AGPL, so it can be reused in making other games.

 • Even if we lose Super Practica, we won’t lose the friends we make along the way.
-That is, the same community and organization would be valuable for making other free and open-source games in Godot.
+That is, the same community and organization will be valuable for making other free and open-source games in Godot.

 But I’m pretty sure Super Practica will work as expected.
 I don’t make my claims lightly and I intend to see it through to completion.